intelsdi-x/swan/scripts/jupyter/README.md

 ## Explore data using Jupyter

-From within the Jupyter interface, open a template notebook by clicking on `Open` and `example.ipynb`, or you can open a new natebook like below:
+From within the Jupyter interface, open a template notebook by clicking on `Open` and `example.ipynb`, or you can open a new notebook like below:

 ![experiment](docs/new_notebook.png)

-Within the open tamplate notebook:
+Within the open template notebook:
-- set the `IP`, `PORT` of cassandra cluster and `EXPERIMENT_ID`
+- set the `IP`, `PORT` of Cassandra cluster and `EXPERIMENT_ID`
-- focus on first `import` python statement:
+- select the first `import` python statement:

 ```python
 from experiment import *
 ```

 And evaluate the expressions by clicking `shift` and `enter` on the cell.

 ```python
 exp = Experiment(cassandra_cluster=['localhost'], experiment_id='uuid of experiment', port=9042)
 ```

 Code above shows the available samples.
-Be aware that if a experiments has large data, it can take a while:
+Be aware that if a experiments contains a large amount of data, this can take a minute:

 ![sample list](docs/sample_list.png)

-If you want to get [pandas](http://pandas.pydata.org/) DataFrame from `exp` for deeper analysis you can get it by:
+If you want to get [pandas](http://pandas.pydata.org/) DataFrame from `exp` for deeper analysis, you can get it by:
 ```python
 df1 = exp1.get_frame()
 ```

 To render a sensitivity profile from the loaded samples, run:

 ```python
 p = Profile(exp, slo=500)
 p.sensitivity_table(show_throughput=False)
 ```

-Where `slo` is the target latency in micro seconds and `show_throughput` is an optional parameter and consists of work make by aggressor.
+Where `slo` is the target latency in micro seconds and `show_throughput` is an optional parameter which shows the work carried out by the best effort workload.

 This should render a table similar to the one below:

 ![sensitivity profile](docs/sensitivity_profile.png)

-Figure above shows the impact of interference on shared resource on latency critical task.
+The figure above shows the impact of interference on shared resources for the latency critical task.
-First row in the table represents a `Baseline`.
-It's the part of the experiment, where we run only latency sensitive task, `Memcached` in our case.
+The first row in the table represents a baseline, where the latency sensitive task is run without any aggressors, which is `Memcached` in our case.
-The rest rows shows impact of `aggressors` for the experiment (`L1 Data` and `L1 instruction`).
+The rest of the rows shows the impact of `aggressors` for the experiment.

-Each column in the table is so called `load point`.
+Each column in the table is a so called `load point`.
-Latencies are values which are normalized to the SLO (passed from `sensitivity_table` function).
+The latencies are normalized to the SLO (provided in the `sensitivity_table` function).

 The green color means that interference impact from aggressors was acceptable, red or yellow color shows that SLO latency was violated.

 ## Visualizing data using Jupyter

 We are using [plotly](https://plot.ly/) interactive plots.
-There are some already prepared function for plotting the data directly in Jupyter, like:
+There are some prepared function for plotting the data directly in Jupyter, like:

 ```python
 p1.sensitivity_chart(fill=True, to_max=False)
 ```

-Where `fill` parameter fills area between Baseline and  selected aggressor. `to_max` shows comparison between Baseline and a 'worst case'.
+Where `fill` parameter fills the area between Baseline and selected aggressor.
+`to_max` shows a comparison between baseline and the 'worst case'.

-'worst case' in this case means max latency violations, for all aggressors at each load point.
+'worst case' indicates the maximum latency violation, for all aggressors at each load point.

 ![sensitivity_chart](docs/worst_to_baseline.png)

-We can get some conclusion from plot below like:
+The plot below can be provide insights, like:
-- which aggressor cause some SLO violations and how big they are
+- The aggressor causing SLO violations and how much do it violates the desired performance.
-- what is the max `QPS` that we are able to achive, while keeping `slo violation`.
-Point on the X axis - where `slo` boundary line and `aggressor` line cross
+- The maximum load, in terms of `QPS`, which can be achieved while maintaining the SLO.
+The point on the X axis - where the `slo` boundary line and `aggressor` line intersect.
-- basically for 'worst' aggressor (`L3 data` => "red" in this case), we expecting about 70 `QPS` and `SLO` keeped at level no more than 500ms.

 ![sensitivity_chart](docs/sensitivity_chart.png)

-It is also possible to compare two experiments, like below:
+It is also possible to compare two experiments:

 ```python
 exps = [exp1, exp2]
 compare_experiments(exps, fill=True, to_max=False)
 ```

-Here `fill` param acts the same as in the previous example, and `to_max` compares `Baseline` for two experiments.
+Here `fill` parameter acts the same as in the previous example, and `to_max` compares baseline for two experiments.

 ![compare_two_experiments](docs/compare_two_experiments.png)

-At this chart the “green area” shows some “goodness”, between `Baselines` on two different setups.
+At this chart the "green area" shows improvement in terms of higher load and lower latency, between `Baselines` on two different setups.

-We see that:
-- on the “better hardware”, we don’t violate `SLO` almost at all loadpoints.
-- we can have `slo violation` with much more `QPS` values
-- "goodness", green area between `Baselines` is kind of measure of availabe physical resources.

-## Exploration data using jupyter
+## Exploration data using Jupyter

 To get started, we have provided an example notebook [here](example.ipynb)